Romiplostim (rbe) ro''-mi''p-lo''-sti''m

 Things you must do

-Tell any other doctors, dentists, nurses and pharmacists who treat you that you are taking this medicine.
+Tell any other doctors, dentists, nurses and pharmacists who treat you that you are

 If you become pregnant while taking this medicine, tell your doctor immediately.

 Telephone Amgen Medical Information Line on 1800 803 638 (free call within Australia)

 to enrol in Amgen's Pregnancy Surveillance Program if you become pregnant whilst using

 Keep all of your doctor's appointments so that your progress can be checked.

 Your doctor may do some blood tests to check your platelet levels from time to time

 Do not use Nplate to treat any other complaints unless your doctor tells you to.

 Do not give your medicine to anyone else, even if they have the same condition as